fossabot/DMUnLoader/Documentation/TestPlanning/ProgressView-TestCases.md

 ---

-### Scenario 2: Verify Custom Settings
+### Scenario 2: 🚧 Verify Custom Settings
 - **Description**: Check if the `DMProgressView` applies custom settings correctly.
 - **Steps**:
-  - [?]
-Create a custom instance of `DMLoadingDefaultViewSettings` with:
+  - [✅] Create a custom instance of `DMLoadingDefaultViewSettings` with:
-    - Custom text: `"Processing..."`.
+    - Custom text: `"Processing.."`.
-    - Custom font: `.headline`.
+    - Custom font: `.title3`.
+    - Custom text foreground color: `.orange`.
-    - Custom tint color: `.green`.
+    - Custom progress indicator tint color: `.green`.
-    - Custom frame size: `CGSize(width: 400, height: 400)`.
+    - Custom frame size: `iPhone 13: portrait: CGSize(width: 390, height: 844)`.
-  - [?]
-Use snapshot testing to verify the layout and appearance with the custom settings.
+  - [✅] Use snapshot testing to verify the layout and appearance with the custom settings.
-  - [?]
-Inspect the view to validate that the custom text, font, and tint color are applied.
+  - [🚧] Inspect the view to validate that the custom text, font, and tint color are applied.
-  - [?]
-Verify that the frame size matches the custom dimensions.
+  - [🚧] Verify that the frame size matches the custom dimensions.
 - **Expected Result**:
   - The custom text `"Processing..."` is displayed.
-  - The font is `.headline`.
+  - The font is `.title3`.
+  - The text foreground color is `.orange`.
   - The progress indicator has a `.green` tint color.
-  - The frame size matches `CGSize(width: 400, height: 400)`.
+  - The frame size matches `CGSize(width: 390, height: 844)`.
 - **Status**: ? / 🚧 / ❌ / ✅

 ---